What is Consumer Behavior Data? Examples, Datasets and Providers

 Each type of data has its own advantages and disadvantages, but combining different types of data can be a useful technique for digital marketing strategies as it allows you to understand various aspects of your audience.

-What are the advantages of Behavior Data?
+What Are the Advantages of Behavior Data?

 Audience data can tell you who your audience is, such as age, location, gender, income, but this alone may not be enough to make assured business decisions.
 Behavior datasets tell you how your audience actually responds to content, which can give you a more accurate depiction of their choices and actions as a consumer.
 Drawing conclusions based on descriptive data can involve making assumptions about certain demographics, whereas behavioral insights give a much clearer picture on the actual desires of a consumer, as it is supported by evidence of their actual actions.